Hello people! Today we are going to quickly show you basic tricks and commands for the terminal in GNU / Linux.

 To get out of less press the Q

-man uses the same navigation and search less.
-To exit, press the Q key
+man use the same navigation and search as less.
+To exit press the Q key.

 See the file type

-The file command displays the file type regardless of whether it has changed the extension or no extension.
+The file command displays the file type regardless of whether the extension has been changed or has no extension.

 Edit text files

-nano editor is simple and easy to use text to the terminal, at least much easier to use than vi.
+nano is a simple, easy-to-use text editor for the terminal, at least much easier to use than I saw.

-On the menu the symbol '^' is replaced by the Ctrl key, so
+In the menu the symbol «^» is replaced by the Ctrl key, in this way

 ^ X = Ctrl + X

-This is enough for newcomers to the terminal, at least for a while.
-The terminal is a powerful and lightweight tool, gradually more and more are memorizing commands, to acquire such comfort, you prefer to perform many tasks on the terminal above do it in a graphical interface.
-I hope this article is helpful to facilitate the introduction and use of terminal novice to the world of GNU / Linux.
+This is sufficient for terminal newbies, at least for a little while.
+The terminal is a powerful and light tool, little by little more and more commands are memorized, until you acquire such comfort that one prefers to perform many tasks in the terminal over doing it in a graphical interface.
+I hope this article is helpful and facilitates the introduction to the use of the terminal to the newest in the world of GNU / Linux.